donotjs/donot-cache-filesystem/README.md

 		server.listen(8000);

 > Remark.
-It does not make sense to use caching without template engine plug-ins - as only template renderings are cached.
-See [donot](https://github.com/donotjs/donot) for available template plug-ins.
+It does not make sense to use caching without one or more engine plug-ins - as only an engine's output is cached.
+See [donot](https://github.com/donotjs/donot) for available engine plug-ins.

 # Options